-After surgery, medications and various medical procedures, she was able to lead a close to a normal life.
-But the epilepsy continued to trouble and limit her.
+However, the epilepsy continued to trouble and limit her in small ways.
 She gave birth to her two children, but suffered a seizure while pregnant with her daughter.
 She got a job at the roller rink so she could walk to work because she was not allowed to drive due to her seizure risk.

 Life finally changed for Conklin in 2007 when the now 33-year-old, Sayerville, New Jersey, resident was referred to Dr. Arno Fried, founder of Advanced Neurosurgery Associates (ANA).
-Dr. Fried, a nationally recognized leader and innovator in neurosurgery, has performed epilepsy surgeries for over two decades.
+Dr. Fried, a nationally recognized leader and innovator in neurosurgery, has performed epilepsy surgeries for more than two decades.